Our reservation staff are available between Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Today we explore the centre of the Spice Islands, where the world’s supply of nutmeg and mace has been traded for over 2000 years.
 See Gunung Api volcano and Banda’s famous Kora Kora canoes in action.
 At Banda town our guides will introduce us to the sights and smells of this historic area.
 We wander past the remnants of mansions constructed during Dutch colonialism on a town tour and visit historic buildings before visiting the markets.
 Refresh onboard before joining the locals for a traditional dance and music performance while enjoying a glass of champagne on top of Fort Belgica.

 Spend the day at leisure enjoying the on board facilities as we cross the Timor Sea and join our Expedition Team in the ship’s lounge for a recap of the expedition.
 Reminisce with your new found friends at the Captain’s Farewell Drinks.

-This morning at 7:30am we arrive at Darwin’s Fort Hill wharf, marking the end of our great adventure discovering West Papua and the Spice Islands.
-We disembark at 10:30am.
+This morning at 11:30 am we arrive at Darwin’s Fort Hill wharf, marking the end of our great adventure discovering New Guinea.
+Once cleared by Customs and immigration we disembark at 1:00 pm.

 This itinerary is an indication of the destinations we visit and activities on offer.
 Throughout the expedition, we may make changes to the itinerary as necessary to maximise your expeditionary experience.
 Allowances may be made for seasonal variations, weather, tidal conditions and any other event that may affect the operation of the vessel.
 The itinerary includes the possibility of interaction with wild animals and this interaction is subject to the presence of this wildlife on the day.